dhchain/dhc/README.md

 This approach is easily extended when there are $2^n$ partitions.
 The number of steps would increase but not by much.
 There will be 10 steps to create combined hash for about a thousand partitions, 20 steps for about a million partitions, 30 steps for a billion partitions.
 If each step takes 1 second on the network then nodes on a billion partition network can create combined hash in 30 seconds.

+In DHC one block is created on average every minute.

 All nodes connect to each other in a [Kademlia](http://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) like network.
 The difference from Kademlia is that DHC uses TCP instead of UDP and it keeps k-bucket containing its own node (partition) at the same power (index length) without splitting it even if there are many nearby nodes.
 This is done to mitigate eclipse attacks.
 In our current implementation k = 8 as in BitTorrent Mainline DHT.
 Please notice that DHC is not a distributed hash table and only uses Kademlia like network to connect to other nodes.

 Below is an example of Node 001, whose address starts with 001 in binary form, connecting to nodes in required partitions.
 Since k = 8, the node maintains connections to 8 nodes in each partition.